purposeindustries/intellyo-application-design-system/e2e/README.md

 ### Test

 Every folder in the test folder contains a .js file and a pics folder.
-This is a whole page test, e.g. the [./e2e/test/select-tests](/e2e/test/select-tests/) folder contains every tests of [ux.Intellyo.com/select](http://ux.Intellyo.com/select).
+These .js files test the whole page, e.g. the [./e2e/test/select-tests](/e2e/test/select-tests/) folder contains every tests of [ux.Intellyo.com/select](http://ux.Intellyo.com/select).

-The tests located in the javascript file in groups.
+Each .js file represents a whole page test and each folder represents a page.

-The references, screenshots and the diff pictures (created by the js file) located in the pics folder.
+The reference pictures, screenshots and the diff pictures (created by the js file) located in the pics folder.

-The structure and the name of the pics are come from the structure of the test javascript file and the name of the test.
+The structure and the name of the pics come from the structure of the test javascript file and the name of the test.
 For example the "this is the test set" describe contains a "I am the name of the test" test.
 This is stored in the "this-is-the-test-set" folder which contains a "I-am-the-name-of-the-test" folder (and other folders too).
 The pic of the element name generated from the last word of the test name, the time of the creation and the parameters of the the environment.

  An example of a reference:
   - e2e/test/buttons-tests/pics/reference/fef-buttons-tests/should-check-the-button:-yeah-button/yeah-button_reference_pic.png